eslint-community/eslint-plugin-n/docs/rules/no-unpublished-bin.md

 <!-- end auto-generated rule header -->

+Users can safely disable this rule if using npm v10 and later.

 We can publish CLI commands by `npm`.
 It uses `bin` field of `package.json`.

 ```json